larry-oates/doomfire-wallpaper/README.md

 # DOOM-style fire wallpaper for Hyprpaper

-Want to use a [fire from DOOM](https://fabiensanglard.net/doom_fire_psx/) as a dynamic wallpaper in Arch linux?
+Want to use a [fire from DOOM](https://fabiensanglard.net/doom_fire_psx/) as a dynamic wallpaper in Hyprland?

 This project generates an animated fire effect in real-time and displays it in a GTK4 window.
 Setting this as your wallpaper depends on your compositor, currently there is only a guide for Hyprland using Hyprwinwrap
 *if you want it for another please raise an issue!
 [XWinWrap](https://github.com/mmhobi7/xwinwrap) could potentially work for a X11 setup...*

 ## Features